Proven Immune Benefits of Garlic

 It’s a high-sulfur-containing compound, which is why garlic has such a pungent taste and smell.

-That is also what activates so many different enzymes and processes in the body, including activating the immune system to fight viruses.
+That is also what activates so many different enzymes and processes in the body, including activating the immune system.

 A study was done that took 146 people and split them into 2 groups, one that was given a placebo, and another that was given garlic.

-They found a 63% reduction in cold and flu instances, just from some garlic!
+They found a 63% reduction in sickness instances, just from some garlic!

 You’re exchanging good breath for a massive impact on your immune health.

-Another study found that when you do get colds and flus, taking aged garlic can decrease the longevity of the cold or flu.
+Another study found that when you do get sick, taking aged garlic can decrease the longevity.

 If you are going to add garlic into your diet, you have to know what to take, and how to prepare it, because you can mess up all the benefits.